-Over the last year Canada, like many countries, is experiencing a period of high inflation and increased interest rates.
+Over the last two years, Canada, like many countries, has and continues to experience a period of high inflation and increased interest rates.
 The success of the Fund's activities may be affected by general economic and market conditions, such as these fluctuating interest rates.
+See Item 10, "Risk Factors".